silky/public_or_perish_talk/bam.md

 times by perhaps different people.

 This collaboration was recognised as groundbreaking by Wired, and other news agencies.
+Even more interesting is that it is a very innovative project coming from well-established mathematicians at the IAS.

+An interesting section from the article is

 ***---- Click ----***

+***Read article quote***

+***---- Click ----***

 Okay, so we can see that there is a scale of openness.
 The least "awesome" is simply publishing finished products in existing journals.
-On the other hand, we can imagine doing all the work of research - workings/journals/ideas - in the public, and inviting collaborations by being completely open.
+On the other hand, we can imagine doing all the work of research - workings/journals/ideas - in the public, and inviting collaborations by being completely open - i.e. be more Erdös/Tao-like.

 To get a sense of this; let's go back to Paul Erdös, and bring him into the modern world.

 ***---- Click ----***

-Here's a modern take on how Paul Erdös might've gone about life today.

 ***GitHub Paul Edrös***

-Each paper Erdös has is a "repository" - a collection of all the files related to the particular work.
+Each paper Erdös has is a "repository" - as before, a collection of all the files related to the particular work.

 Notice also that he is contributing to other repositores, and note further that all these repositories are publically accessible.
-Anyone can contribute, and submit what are called "pull requests" - which are a formal mechanism for suggesting changes; and everything is tracked by the version control system.
+Anyone can contribute, and submit "pull requests" - which, as before, are a formal mechanism for suggesting changes.

-So let's look in a bit of detail at the possibilities here.
+Let's look in a bit of detail at the possibilities here.

 ***---- Click ----***

-We can simply just stick to what we do currently - work largely in private, and publish in journals, or we can tend towards being more awesome - more Erdös/Tao/etc-like - and be as open as possible.

-We can show all our workings, we can mainain online journals about what we are working on (what Terry Tao does with his blog), and,
+Continuing with what we can do on GitHub; one option I personally like, is to make all our research ideas public.

 ***---- Click ----***

-we can list the topics we'd like to research.

-Anyone can comment on these issues.
-They can see what I am interested in, and maybe if someone else is interested in the same things, they can contact me and we would work together on a thing.
+Why?
+Well, what I really want in research life is to work on interesting things with people that are also interested in those things.
+By making my list public, anyone can see what I care about, and anyone can come and talk to me about those things.
+If you do it, that means I can see what you like; and maybe talk to you.
+Or just suggest things you didn't think of.

 Imagine being able to see such a list for your friends.
 Your colleagues, your supervisor; the leading people in your field - Everyone!

 ***---- Click ----***